-What's in the Wash
+What's Working: What's in the Wash

 Whether today's babies are clinging to a skinny, malnourished hip, or being wheeled about in a plush, triple stroller, come the time they reach working age -- should they reach working age -- they might well outnumber the souls of the dead and the posts they've vacated.

 Their aim, just one of many compassionate and optimistic resolutions to rise from that meeting: "To halve, by the year 2015, the proportion of the world's people whose income is less than one dollar a day . . . " (Item II.19 of the United Nations Millennium Declaration).
-That's right, in a mere 15 years those hard worn devotees of human rights hoped to cleanse the world of some of its suffering, to make things come out of the wash, so to speak, at least a couple shades lighter.
+That's right, in a mere 15 years those hard worn devotees of human rights hope to cleanse the world of some of its suffering, to make things come out of the wash, so to speak, at least a couple of shades brighter.

 No easy feat, as this load of laundry is full of more than just fitted bed sheets: the "colors" and "whites" are all mixed up and sloshing about with the dirty nappies of the future's labor pool.
 Whether today's babies are clinging to a skinny, malnourished hip, or being wheeled about in a plush, triple stroller, come the time they reach working age should they reach working age they might well outnumber the souls of the dead and the posts they've vacated.
 One billion new jobs are needed during the coming decade so that the young people of the world might have non-criminal or otherwise socially marginal ways to sustain themselves.

 They were aided by the single, poignant message from a South Korean farmer who killed himself at this summit in an "act of sacrifice to show his disgust at the WTO and its policies." ( Guardian Unlimited 11 September '03).
 Supachai Panitchpakdi, WTO director-general, urged ministers to consider the proposal seriously.
 Lifting the subsidies could, he said, "... add $500bn a year to world income by 2015, lifting 144 million people out of poverty." (ibid) But G21 couldn't hold up against richer countries' refusal to reform agricultural subsidies.

-For the rinse cycle: through active labor market policies and social safety nets, developing countries and the poorest members of society need to be protected, somehow, from economic insecurity, also known as "external shocks" caused by the swiftly changing global economy that curse carried on the wings of a butterfly, if you will.
+For the rinse cycle: through active labor market policies and social safety nets, developing countries and the poorest members of societies need to be protected, somehow, from economic insecurity, also known as "external shocks" caused by the swiftly changing global economy -- that curse carried on the wings of a butterfly, if you will.
 I suspect such protection requires more cooperation from rich nations than was given at the Cancun summit.

-Well, come daybreak in 2015, when that lucky ole sun that's got nothin' to do 'cept radiate 383 billion, trillion kilowatts of energy and shine, shine, shine from heaven down on our hard working ol' world, we'll see what's hanging on the line.
+Well, come daybreak in 2015, when that lucky ole sun that's got nothin' to do 'cept radiate 383 billion trillion kilowatts of energy and shine, shine, shine from heaven down on our hard working ol' world, we'll see what's hanging on the line.
 Here's hoping it's not so scary as it seems.

-* * * *
+* * *